Raudbjorn/mcp-dm-gemini/README.md

 # TTRPG Assistant MCP Server

 This project is a Model Context Protocol (MCP) server designed to assist with Tabletop Role-Playing Games (TTRPGs).
-It provides an AI assistant with access to parsed TTRPG rulebooks and campaign management capabilities, accessible via a web interface and a command-line tool.
+It provides an AI assistant with access to parsed TTRPG rulebooks and campaign management capabilities, accessible via a web interface, a command-line tool, and a Discord bot.

 ## Features